google/docsy-example/README.md

 ## Running the website locally

-Install the [prerequisites][]: Node.js (LTS 24 or later, with npm 11.16 or later, required by the repo's install-script approval policy, `allowScripts`), plus Go and Git.
+Install the [prerequisites][]: Node.js and npm (version floors are enforced at install time through the `engines` field of `package.json`), plus Go and Git.
 Hugo itself comes from the pinned [hugo-extended][] npm package.
-On Windows, npm scripts run under Bash (which ships with [Git for Windows](https://gitforwindows.org/)): make sure `bash` is on your `PATH`.
+On Windows, npm scripts run under Bash (which ships with
+[Git for Windows](https://gitforwindows.org/)): make sure `bash` is on your `PATH`.